vlayer-xyz/vlayer/book/src/appendix/architecture/time_travel_teleport.md

 # Time Travel and Teleport

-Vlayer allows seamless aggregation of data different various blocks and chains.
+vlayer allows seamless aggregation of data from different blocks and chains.
 We refer to these capabilities as Time Travel and Teleport.
-How it is done?
+How is it done?

 ## Inspector